GetJOMO/slate/source/index.html.md

 ]
 ```

-This endpoint retrieve all checkin's for the specified event.
+This endpoint will retrieve all checkin's for the specified event.

 ### HTTP Request